SiR-PENt/d.v.d-challenges/src/unstoppable/README.md

 To catch any bugs before going 100% permissionless, the developers decided to run a live beta in testnet.
 There's a monitoring contract to check liveness of the flashloan feature.

 Starting with 10 DVT tokens in balance, show that it's possible to halt the vault.
 It must stop offering flash loans.

+What this means is that the player has 10 DVT tokens, right?
+Are they asking if its possible to steal all the money in the vault?